 Double mats are available in various colors and styles and can be custom-cut to fit any frame size.

 When choosing a double mat for your artwork or photography, you must consider the overall aesthetic you want to achieve.
 For a more classic look, choose a white or off-white mat.
 For a more modern look, try a black or gray mat.
-You can also experiment with different color combinations to create your unique look.
+You can also experiment with different color combinations to create your own unique look.

 Do I need to use a mat?

 Mats are not required, but they can be used to add depth, color, and interest to a piece of artwork.
 Mats also protect the artwork from being damaged by the glass or frame.